Updated Stream Conditions/Fishing Reports

 April 21, 2024

-With last week's harvest opener in the rearview, the 70 plus degree weather also went with it.
+With last week's harvest opener in the rear view, the 70 plus degree weather also went with it.

 I fished all morning with fishing buddy Charlie.
 It was a cool start to the day, but sunny skies and clean water awaited.
 We pulled into a remote spot to find a truck already parked.
 Our fears of having to fish behind someone where quickly dispelled as two turkey hunters emerged from an unsuccessful morning hunt.

-We both rigged up differnt nymph rig set up.
+We both rigged up different nymph rig set up.
 I opted for a scud and a trailer, and killed it on the scud all day.
 The trailer, however, was a fly that I changed up periodically throughout the day, especially when different bugs began to appear.
 First, it was some small tan caddis, then some gray #16 mayflies.

 We nymphed our way up the river, catching fish where they should be, and coming up blanks in some areas where they should be.
 Water levels are at least a good six inches short of what I'd like them to be, so many trout are podded up in pools and not yet in the pocket water areas.